5 Best Laptops for Revit 2024 (Latest Software Update)

 AMD Ryzen 3 5300U | 2.6 | 3.8 | 4 |

-Multi-threaded functions are still a small fraction of all the functions and tools you’ll use and it’ll probably stay like this forever due to the nature of how most of the calculations are carried out (step by step processes).
-Add that to the fact that most CPUs today have 6 or even 8 cores at a very affordable price, clock frequency or clock speed becomes the single most important spec for BIM modeling software to look after.
+Multi-threaded functions are still a small fraction of all the functions and tools youâll use and itâll probably stay like this forever due to the nature of how most of the calculations are carried out (step by step processes).
+Add that to the fact that most CPUs today have 6 or even 8 cores at a very affordable price, clock frequency or clock speed becomes the single most important spec to look at when shopping laptops for BIM software.

-How much clock speed?
+How much clock speed is fast?

-For a fast workflow, from the list:
+For a fast workflow, from the list:Â

 ~Ryzen 3 or Core i3 if all you do is render how a building/house looks from outside.